Nazi human experimentation: Bone, muscle, and nerve transplantation experiments

-From about September 1942 to about December 1943 experiments were conducted at the Ravensbrück concentration camp, for the benefit of the German Armed Forces, to study bone, muscle, and nerve regeneration, and bone transplantation from one person to another.
+From about September 1942 to about December 1943, experiments were conducted at the Ravensbrück concentration camp for the benefit of the German Armed Forces, to study bone, muscle, and nerve regeneration, and bone transplantation from one person to another.
 In these experiments, subjects had their bones, muscles and nerves removed without anesthesia.
 As a result of these operations, many victims suffered intense agony, mutilation, and permanent disability.

 On 12 August 1946, a survivor named Jadwiga Kamińska gave a deposition about her time at Ravensbrück concentration camp, describing how she was operated on twice.
-Both operations involved one of her legs, and, although she never describes herself as having any knowledge as to what exactly the procedure was, she explained that both times she was in extreme pain and developed a fever post surgery, but was given little to no aftercare.
+Both operations involved one of her legs and although she never describes herself as having any knowledge as to what exactly the procedure was, she explained that both times she was in extreme pain and developed a fever post-surgery but was given little to no aftercare.
 Kamińska describes being told that she had been operated on simply because she was a "young girl and a Polish patriot".
 She describes how her leg oozed pus for months after the operations.

-Prisoners were also experimented on by having their bone marrow injected with bacteria to study the effectiveness of new drugs being developed for use in the battle fields.
+Prisoners were also experimented on by having their bone marrow injected with bacteria to study the effectiveness of new drugs being developed for use in the battlefields.
 Those who survived remained permanently disfigured.

-Head injury experiments

-In mid-1942 in Baranowicze, occupied Poland, experiments were conducted in a small building behind the private home occupied by a known Nazi SD Security Service officer, in which "a young boy of eleven or twelve [was] strapped to a chair so he could not move.
-Above him was a mechanized hammer that every few seconds came down upon his head."
-The boy was driven insane from the torture.